hwschuur/hwschuur.github.io/_pages/work.md

 [BizDevOps: Bridging the Dominant Divide between Business and IT][devopsdays2020].
 DevOpsDays Amsterdam, 2020. *Keynote talk.*

 [BizDevOps: Bridging the Dominant Divide between the Business and IT—Or: Why DevOps Success Needs a Successor][bizdevopsstory].
-Medium, 2020. *Selected by the Medium curators for publication in the Programming section*
+Medium, 2020. *Story selected by the Medium curators for publication in the Programming section*

 [Bye Bye Time & Materials---Entering the Era of Agile, Value-based Agreements][aabyebyetm].
 Agile Amsterdam, 2019. *Conference talk.*

 [Bye Bye Time & Materials---Entering the Era of Agile, Value-based Agreements][byebyetmstory].
-Medium, 2019. *Selected by the Medium curators for publication in the Software Engineering section.*
+Medium, 2019. *Story selected by the Medium curators for publication in the Software Engineering section.*

 [Ready for disruption in the mobility sector][sbpar].
 Schuberg Philis, 2018. *Annual Report 2017.*